Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Yan trilled, and hoisted him off the ground easily.
 "Nothing I do work, but will try harder," he promised and set Daar back on his feet.

 Daar smoothed his fur out, then plucked a flat black parcel out from behind his working harness.
 He tore its side off with a claw, pulled out the contents and flapped them in the wind to unfurl them.
 Vemik blinked - his eyes refused to settle on the whatever-it-was that Daar had just produced.
-It was as though the thing he was holding had no edge, it just...was there, and then it was not there, but nowhere did it *stop.*
+It was as though the thing he was holding had no edge, it just... was there, and then it was not there, but nowhere did it *stop.*

 "What - ?!" he gawped at it.

-Daar pant-grinned at him as he began to...yes, to put it on, like a cloak for his whole body.
-Just like the *‘clothes’* that humans seemed so confused about. *"Big* magic, young Vemik.
+Daar pant-grinned at him as he began to... yes, to put it on, like a cloak for his whole body.
+Just like the *‘clothes’* that humans seemed so confused about. "*Big* magic, young Vemik.
 Magic I’ll need."
 He wriggled into the suit and stood with his arms and legs as wide as he could go, and the suit…somehow *closed* itself up his back!

 Even Walsh gawped at that.
 "Damn Tiggs, you brought a HEAT suit?
 You’ve been holdin’ out on me!"